-- C Designate the [insert employee title] as the local homeless children and youth liaison; - D Provide training opportunities for staff so staff may help identify and meet the needs of homeless children and youth; - E Remove barriers, including those associated with fees, fines, and absences, to the identification, enrollment, retention, attendance and/or success in school for homeless children and youth; - F Ensure collaboration and coordination with other service providers; - G Ensure transportation is provided in accordance with legal requirements; - H Provide school stability in school assignment according to the child's best interests; - I Ensure the privacy of student records, as provided by applicable law, including information about a homeless child or youth's living situation; - J Engage in the dispute resolution process for decisions relating to the educational placement of homeless children and youth as provided by applicable law; and - K Prohibit the segregation of a homeless child or youth from other students enrolled in the district.
+- Designate the Home to School Liaisons as the local homeless children and youth liaison ; - Provide training opportunities for staff so staff may help identify and meet the needs of homeless children and youth; - Remove barriers, including those associated with fees, fines, and absences, to the identification, enrollment, retention, attendance and/or success in school for homeless children and youth; - Ensure collaboration and coordination with other service providers; - Ensure transportation is provided in accordance with legal requirements; - Provide school stability in school assignment according to the child's best interests; - Ensure the privacy of student records, as provided by applicable law, including information about a homeless child or youth's living situation; - Engage in the dispute resolution process for decisions relating to the educational placement of homeless children and youth as provided by applicable law; and - Prohibit the segregation of a homeless child or youth from other students enrolled in the district.

-The superintendent may develop an administrative process or procedures to implement this policy.
+The Superintendent may develop an administrative process or procedures to implement this policy.